Additional Copies of Group Information

 - Complete the Application, selecting a due date for submission of Candidacy Materials, and pay application fee

-Document evidence that all standards are met by completing a formal Self-Assessment using the Tools for Self-Assessment within the TORCH Resource Library
+Document evidence that all standards are met by completing a formal Self-Assessment using the Tools for Self-Assessment within TORCH.

 - You may learn about electronic portfolio options licensed by NAEYC here.